mqtt-tools/mqttwarn/docs/configure/service.md

 This section of the documentation will outline how to configure mqttwarn services.
-Services are instances of service plugins, using Python modules to implement notification sinks.
+Services are instances of service plugins, using Python modules to implement notifier components.

+Later, you will learn how to subscribe to MQTT [topics](#topics), and map them to the [services](#services) you have defined here.

+You can choose from a variety of [](#notification-services), or you can write your own notification plugin easily, see [](#custom-notification-plugins).

 ## Overview

-Sections called `[config:xxx]` configure settings for a service, where `xxx` is the name of the service.
+Configuration sections called `[config:xxx]` configure settings for a service, where `xxx` is the name of the service.

 Each of these sections has a mandatory option called `targets`, which is a dictionary of target names, each pointing to an array of "addresses".
 The address formats depend on the particular service.

-Other than the mandatory `targets` option, and an optional `module` option, these sections _may_ have more options which are required for a particular service.
+Other than the mandatory `targets` option, and an optional `module` option, these sections _may_ have more options.
+Some of them may even be _required_ for a particular service.

 The anatomy of such a service configuration snippet is:
 ```ini